quantumlib/Cirq/docs/dev/development.md

     Docker or configure permissions on your system; see the [Docker installation instructions](https://docs.docker.com/engine/install/ubuntu/)
     for more information.
-    Note that Docker is necessary only for the `cirq-rigetti` module.

     There are some extra steps if Protocol Buffers are changed; see the next section.